Once upon a time, English National Ballet visited Milton Keynes Theatre to dance The Sleeping Beauty…

 The Sleeping Beauty was the very first ballet I was taken to see at a theatre as a child and it remains a favourite of mine.

-World-famous ballerina Tamara Rojo’s first outing as both Artistic Director of, and principal ballerina with, English National Ballet saw her take to the stage at Milton Keynes Theatre last week, to dance Princess Aurora in The Sleeping Beauty.
+World-famous ballerina Tamara Rojo’s first outing as both Artistic Director of, and principal ballerina with, English National Ballet saw her take to the stage at Milton Keynes Theatre last week as Princess Aurora in The Sleeping Beauty.

 A narrative ballet, bringing to life the world’s favourite fairytale, The Sleeping Beauty is often the standard by which classical ballet companies are judged.
 This is because it is one of the biggest and most difficult ballets to stage, showcasing pure, unadulterated dance — heavenly for lovers of classical productions.